-Until recently the maps and routing information had to either, One) be purchased as a complete package for Costa Rica from Garmin, Navsat etc. or Two) downloaded a little bit at a time for the area of interest using a cell phone data plan.
+Until recently the maps and routing information had to either, be purchased as a complete package for Costa Rica from Garmin, Navsat etc. or downloaded a little bit at a time by to Google or WAZE using a cell phone data plan.

 Now you can have the best of both worlds for free!

-Most phones, smart watches and some tablets (and probably most new toasters) have built in GPS receivers and now Google provides an excellent map and routing package for free download.
+Most phones, smart watches and some tablets (and maybe fancy new toasters) have built in GPS receivers and now Google provides an excellent map and routing package for free download.
 Once you save the Google offline map package you can use your device to navigate even when there is no wifi or cell signal available.

 WAZE & Offline Maps

 Step Zero – Make Sure Your Device has GPS